Prep and Pack

 • Extra diapers

-• Baby wipes, in addition to ones in console compartment
+• Baby wipes, in addition to the ones in the console compartment

 • Changing pad